PPP provides a continuous connection between two remote sites.

 PPP uses HDLC (High-level Data Link Control) framing format for sending its data.

 HDLC is a set of protocols for transmitting data between two network nodes.
-According to these protocols, data is sent in units of frames with defined header bytes, escape sequences etc
+According to these protocols, data is sent in units of frames with defined header bytes, escape sequences etc Wide Area Networks (WANs) operate over serial links.

-A serial link is one that transmits and receives digitized signal one bit at a time.
+link is one that transmits and receives digitized signal one bit at a time.

 - Asynchronous serial,